-This is the second in a series of posts on the lessons I learned from my childhood and healing journey.
+This is the second in a series of posts on what I've learned from my dysfunctional upbringing and my thoughts on how the systems and beliefs that comprise our culture can improve.
 For my full story, see the December 2020 post titled, "We Are Shaped by Our Experiences: An Origin Story Pulled from the Shadows."
 My intention is to inspire others to develop greater awareness about their own lives and to share ideas for building healthier, more supportive families and communities.
 Because I believe, as Teal Swan says, "We are given the very wounds we are meant to teach others to heal."

 Quick: List five examples of trauma.
 Maybe picturing the trauma care center at your local hospital, you’ll likely name big, unforeseen events that cause severe bodily injury, like heart attacks, car accidents, gun crimes, and building fires.
 For much of our modern history, perhaps the least controversial definition of trauma is something like this: an acute, physical, often violent event that surprises and harms us in the moment that it occurs.